Students with Disabilities Policy

 Background:

-The College is committed to communicate how it supports students with disabilities.
+The College is committed to welcoming and supporting students with disabilities.

 Purpose: